-Since this technology involves cameras capturing video the city's surveillance policy would apply a.
+a.
 Oversight - the mechanisms to ensure that the surveillance use policy is followed, including, but not limited to, identifying personnel assigned to ensure compliance with the policy, internal record keeping of the use of the technology or access to information collected by the surveillance technology, technical measures to monitor for misuse, any independent person or entity with oversight authority, and the sanctions for violations of the policy (10.64.b.10):

-This technology would be rarely used, and when it would be used it is under the direction of a supervisor from the detective bureau and may be used under the guidance of an operational plan.
-All SPD policies and all applicable Massachusetts laws would be adhered to.
+This technology would be rarely used, and when it would be used it is under the direct direction and authorization of a supervisor from the detective bureau and may be used under the guidance of an operational plan.
+The Surveillance Technology Use Policy, all SPD policies and all applicable Massachusetts laws apply.
 Failure to adhere to policy and misuse of cameras would result in discipline up to and including termination depending on the violations.